Are we really living in a computer simulation?

 While AI may be able to provide insights into the nature of our reality, it's unlikely that it will be able to definitively prove or disprove the simulation hypothesis.
 The question of whether we are living in a simulation is a complex one that involves both scientific and philosophical considerations.

-One of the key challenges and methods of using an AI program to determine a complex question like whether we are living in a simulation is how exactly do we construct the question .
-What are the best prompts to you is to achieve it our successful answer.
-Here are a few prompts or questions ww could use to explore the simulation hypothesis with AI:
+One of the key challenges and methods of using an AI program to determine a complex question like whether we are living in a simulation is how exactly do we construct the question, and what are the best PROMPT to use to achieve a successful answer?
+Here are a few prompts or questions we could use to explore the simulation hypothesis with AI:

 Direct Questions: